chaturay/serverless-artillery/README.md

 ### Advanced customization use cases

 If you want to make even more customizations to how serverless-artillery works, you can generate a local copy of the serverless function code that can be edited and redeployed with your changed settings.
 This enables more advanced configurations of the function to send [load against VPC hosted services](https://serverless.com/framework/docs/providers/aws/guide/functions/#vpc-configuration), [use CSV files to specify variables in your URLs](https://artillery.io/docs/script-reference.html#Payloads) (hint: put your `csv` in the same directory as your `serverless.yml` and redeploy), or other non-default use cases.
 Similarly, you'll want to do this if you need to alter hard-coded limits.
-See https://docs.serverless.com for function configuration related documentation.
-See https://artillery.io/docs for script configuration related documentation.
+See [`serverless docs`](https://docs.serverless.com) for function configuration related documentation.
+See [`artillery docs`](https://artillery.io/docs) for script configuration related documentation.

 ```
 $ slsart configure